qelectrotech/qelectrotech-doc/source/users/element/element_editor/interface/workspace.rst

    Figure: QElectroTech element editor workspace

-The scrollbars are not appearing when the element editor is displayed, rolling the wheel from the mouse to zoom in and th scrollbars will appear.
+The scrollbar are not appearing at first when the element editor is displayed.
+Rolling the wheel from the mouse to zoom will make the scrollbar appear.